DIY Ganesha Clay Sculpture At Home USA

 5. Paint or seal the Clay Ganesh only after it is completely dry.
 If you plan to paint your Clay Ganesh, you want to use craft paints and paint the idol only after it has completely dried.
 Many times I just let the clay dry and enjoy the natural terracotta look.

-I hope these tips on how to make clay Ganesha at home help you make your own Ganeshas.
+I hope these tips on how to make your Ganesha clay sculpture at home help you make your own Ganeshas.

 How long does Clay Ganesh Making at home take?

-This Clay Ganesh Sculpture took me about 2 hours from start to finish.
+This Ganesha clay sculpture took me about 2 hours from start to finish.
 I was really ambitious and made a 4 armed Ganesha and added so many tiny details and decorations!

 This year, my kids sat at the table with me and were very curious about how the idol was being made.
 They helped me with the smaller pieces and made the “laddoos” and tusks for the idol themselves.